Preparing Your Garden Building for Winter

 Try to store these in plastic boxes above floor level.

-If you have any queries about the proper maintenance of your Crane Garden Building, please Request a Callback, Contact Us or call us on 01760 444229 and one of the friendly team will be able to assist you.
+If you have any queries about the proper maintenance of your Crane Garden Building, please do not hesitate to contact us, and one of the friendly team will be able to assist you.